quicwg/base-drafts/draft-ietf-quic-tls.md

 that the key update is complete.

-An endpoint can defer sending the packet or acknowledgment according to its normal packet sending behaviour; it is not necessary to immediately generate a packet in response to a key update.
+An endpoint can defer sending the packet or acknowledgment according to its normal packet sending behavior; it is not necessary to immediately generate a packet in response to a key update.
 The next packet sent by the endpoint will use the updated keys.
 The next packet that contains an acknowledgment will cause the key update to be completed.
 If an endpoint detects a second update